nsmarinro/SignatureView/README.md

 # Android Library Signature View
-Android library with OpenCV 3.4.3 which provides a signature view that obtain the signature of the user with the minimum bounding box.<br/>
+* Written with OpenCV 3.4.3<br/>
-Signature is returned in bitmap.<br/>
+* Signature is returned in bitmap<br/>
-Written in Kotlin
+* Written in Kotlin
+* Provides the signature with the minimum bounding box.

 ## Improvements
 You are free for make any improvement.
 Please share your code.